awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 ### Aurora Serverless v2 instance class type<a name="Concepts.DBInstanceClass.Types.serverless-v2"></a>

 The following Aurora Serverless v2 type is available:
-+  **db\.serverless** – A special DB instance class used by Aurora Serverless v2\.
++  **db\.serverless** – A special DB instance class type used by Aurora Serverless v2\.
 Aurora adjusts the compute, memory, and network resources dynamically as the workload changes\.
 For usage details, see [Using Aurora Serverless v2](aurora-serverless-v2.md)\.

 ### Memory\-optimized instance class types<a name="Concepts.DBInstanceClass.Types.memory"></a>